 If you’re not sure where to start – our friend, Gemma, from Two Scots Abroad has recorded an instructional Scottish dance video that demonstrates how to do the Highland Fling.
 Fancy cultural dance travel to the Scottish highlands?

-You can also embark on our Dance Passport challenge to learn six different dances from six different continents or read about some of our cultural dance travels: nihon buyo in Tokyo – and Jamaican dancehall in London, as well as K-Pop in London.
+You can also kick it up to the next level and embark on our Dance Passport challenge to learn six different dances from six different continents or read about some of our cultural dance travels: nihon buyo in Tokyo – and Jamaican dancehall in London, as well as K-Pop in London.

 This one is for all you dance instructors and wannabe dance teachers.
 When your friends and family are searching for something to keep them entertained at home, offer to teach them how to dance.
 You’ve already experienced the benefits of dance first-hand, so imagine how rewarding the physical art form will be to dance newbies.
 Once you find a willing student, you may only get to ballet barre warm-ups and jazz squares, but that’s okay.

 See if you can wheedle them into being recording, either as a video of you two dancing together or simultaneously in a split-screen set up.
 Spread dance, not germs.

 The first coronavirus dance challenge came out of Vietnam on TikTok from Quang Đăng.
 He and his friend are dancing to a song called ‘Ghen Co Vy,’ translated as ‘Jealous Coronavirus,’ which was produced by singer Khac Hun and Vietnam’s National Institute of Occupational Safety and Health.
 Although based on a popular song called ‘Ghen,’ this musical version explains how to properly wash your hands and gives a few other tips to prevent the spread of Covid-19.
 You can find the original post on his TikTok page.